wanderwaltz/wanderwaltz.github.io/_posts/2015-04-22-binding-swift-funcs.md

 Here you pass the Squirrel VM handle, an `SQFUNCTION` pointer and number of free variables to bind to the function[^1].

-After that you have your freshly bound native closure in the Squirrel VM stack and can set it as a value for a table slot, use it as a parameter for another function or whatever.
+After that, you have your freshly bound native closure in the Squirrel VM stack and can set it as a value for a table slot, use it as a parameter for another function or whatever.

 When this function is called from the Squirrel code, the native C `SQFUNCTION` will get called with the Squirrel VM as the only parameter.
 All parameters passed from Squirrel code will already be pushed to the VM stack waiting to be read and processed.

 Pretty simple, right?
-Apparently not if we're accessing Squirrel from Swift.
+Apparently not if we are accessing Squirrel from Swift.

-[^1]: I don't really know if the 'free variable' term is commonly used in this meaning.
+[^1]: I do not really know if the 'free variable' term is commonly used in this meaning.
 Squirrel API documentation defines free variables as following: *"A free variable is a variable external from the function scope as is not a local variable or parameter of the function.
-Free variables reference a local variable from an outer scope".* So basically 'free variables' are captured variables from an outer scope, which are actually the reason why the Squirrel closures are closures.
-When binding a native function you can pass external free variables using the provided API.
+Free variables reference a local variable from an outer scope".* So basically 'free variables' are captured variables from an outer scope, which are the reason why the Squirrel closures are closures.
+When binding a native function, you can pass external free variables using the provided API.

 ## Trouble ahead